 }

-The time consumption of the function does not depend on where the insertion is done: the time is the same regardless of whether the insertion point is closer to the beginning or the end of the list.
+The time consumption of the function does not depend on where the insertion is done: the time is the same regardless of whether the point of insertion is closer to the beginning or the end of the list.
 This is quite different from what happens when inserting into an array.

 Consider the problem of deleting a cell from a linked list.
 How to specify the cell to be deleted?
 The most obvious idea is to point to the cell we wish to delete.
 But this not a good ideia.
 It is better to point to the cell that precedes the one we wish to delete.
 (But it is not possible to delete the first cell using this convention.)